 Perhaps the MLB and the Reds can’t either.
 Some fans will never return from the shutdown.
 I’m well on my way to being one of them, a process that began a few years ago and has been inching along slight by slight.
 That doesn’t mean I won’t enjoy the open bar and the bubble machine for what they are.
 But am I camping out in my Oldsmobile Cutlass to lay down the going rate to do so?
 Not anymore.
 I’m not alone, either.

 I’m still standing where I have since I was five years old and the giant electronic scoreboard seemed to rise from the other side of the moon.
-But the neighborhood in which the Reds play have changed.
-Major League Baseball is no longer a celebration of a new day in this life, but a lingering remembrance of what it was and grief for what it will never be again.
+But the neighborhood in which the Reds play has changed, and by the MLB’s own hand.

 The Angel of Death has been long coming to baseball, but in 2020, he’s reached his long arm to the board.
 We’re just passing in review.